mouakiang/shell-game/README.md

     -   What needs to live in a persistence layer?
 -   Is there some state we need to initialize?
 -   Ask: should any of this work be abstracted into functions? (i.e., is the work complicated? can it be reused?)

+# HTML

+-3 Guess Buttons
+Why?
+To let the user guess and to increase the wins/losses and total count.
+How? buttonEl.addEventListener('click', () => {});
+-3 Shell images that hide the ball
+Why?
+Show the users correct guess by showing the hidden ball.
+How? img.classList.add('ball');
+-Wins Total
+Why?
+To show the user the amount of times they won.
+How? correctEl.textContent = correctGuesses;
+-Losses Total
+Why?
+To show the user the amount of times they lost.
+How? lossesEl.textContent = incorrectGuesses;
+-Total Games
+Why?
+To show the user the amount of times they have guessed total.
+How? totalEl.textContact = totalGuesses;

+# STATE

+-let winsTotal
+-let lossesTotal
+-let totalGames

+# EVENTS

+User clicks on a button to make a guess
+What happens when the user clicks on the guess button?
+Need more information (Which button did the user click and which one was correct?)
+1)Figure out which button the user clicked
+2)Come up with a random correct answer
+3)Compare the correct answer to whatever the user guessed 4)If they guessed correct then to increment the correct guesses 5)If they guessed incorrectly to increment the incorrect guesses 6)Always increment total guesses
+Update STATE
+Update DOM with the new STATE
+7)Reveal the hiding ball
+8)Show the wins, losses and total games